 "Can Hyper-threading actually slow down the computer?”

-In some rare instances, Hyper-threading can actually reduce performance very slightly.
+In some very rare instances, Hyper-threading can actually reduce performance very slightly in specific circumstances.
 However, on balance, disabling Hyper-threading will hurt overall system performance, and significantly reduce performance in certain tasks.
 It's strongly recommended to leave Hyper-threading enabled (Hyper-threading is almost always enabled by default in the computer's BIOS settings).

 "How much cache should I have on my CPU?”

 There isn't a certain amount you should get.
 Faster CPUs generally have higher clock speeds and come with more cache.
 However, lots of cache by itself doesn't make a CPU fast.
 As an extreme example, the Xeon e5-2650 has an astounding 20 MB of cache but only runs at 2 GHz.
 An i7-3770 (3.4 GHz) has "only" 8 MB of cache but will clobber that Xeon at most Revit tasks.

 Get the fastest i7/i5/Xeon CPU you can afford.

 "Kaby Lake" or "Skylake" Intel Core i7 (or Xeon equivalent).
 The Intel Core i7-7700K (Kaby Lake) is the one to beat, but the Intel Core i7-6700K (Skylake) and even the i7-4790K (Haswell) are still solid if you can't get your hands on the 7700K (the "K" versions are desired, but the non-"K" versions are 95% as good).
 If you're looking at Xeon, look for the Skylake Intel Xeon E3-1280 v5 (though the Haswell "v3" version is still solid as well).